userfine/AmazonReviewHelpfulness/README.md

 ## Deliverables

-1. Report of our findings, presenting a comprehensive list of features related to the helpfulness of a review, and a model to predict the helpfulness of a recently composed review.
+1. Several models to predict the helpfulness of a recently composed review, and a detailed comparison between different models as well as a most outperformed one.

-2. A pipeline/some scripts to generate the exact results as stated in our report.
+2. A pipeline or some scripts to generate the exact results as stated in our report.

+3. A report which illustrates our findings and presents a comprehensive list of features related to the helpfulness of a review.

 ## Time plan